 by anthony on 08/23/13 at 1:38 pm

-Filling out web forms isn’t always an easy task.
-No matter how simple you make your form, users will make mistakes.
-When these mistakes happen, do your form error messages give users a feeling of worry or comfort?
+Filling out forms isn’t always an easy task.
+No matter how simple you make it, users will make mistakes.
+Do your form error messages give users a feeling of worry or comfort?
 Error messages that are too alarming can make users abandon the form to seek safety from the unknown.

 When users feel fearful or anxious, it’s hard for them to think rationally to fix their mistakes.
 You don’t want to scare users to the point that they have to call on someone else for help when the issue is easily fixable.
-And you certainly don’t want to scare them so bad that they leave your form.
+And you don’t want to scare them so bad that they leave your form.

 There are ways of telling users they’ve made a mistake without making them feel like they’ve made a mistake.
 Don’t put the user’s focus on themselves by emphasizing that they made a mistake.
 Instead, put their focus on the form by pointing out what they need to do to fix the errors.